Dean Wilson (motorcyclist): 250 Career

 Wilson switched to the Lites West class for the 2012 supercross season, taking two event wins in Phoenix and San Diego, alongside two second-place finishes to finish as runner-up to Eli Tomac in the final standings.
 At the Seattle round, Wilson was involved in an incident with Tomac, which resulted in Wilson crashing and sustaining a shoulder injury.
 Despite the injury he was keen to compete in the AMA Motocross series following this to defend his title won in the previous season.
 Riding with the number one plate as defending champion, Wilson had to pull out of the first race at the opening round of the year due to the injured shoulder popping out.
 This injury would ultimately rule him out for the rest of the season.
 Wilson initially signed for the Jeff Ward Racing team to compete on a 450 for the full 2013 season.
 This team folded prior to the start of the season however, leaving Wilson to return to the Monster Energy Pro Circuit Kawasaki team.
 He won the opening round of the renamed 250SX East class in Arlington before finishing second in the following two rounds.
 Wilson crashed in his heat race at the Indianapolis round, suffering a collapsed lung, broken back, broken rib and a broken shoulder.
 The scale of the injuries meant he missed the remaining supercross season but did return for the AMA Motocross Championship, stepping up and making his debut in the 450 class for the first time.
 After only two rounds, Wilson had a practice crash that reinjured the shoulder he had hurt the previous season and would sit out the rest of the series.

 After returning from injury, Wilson competed in the 250SX West class of the 2014 AMA Supercross Championship, taking two main event wins at the third Anaheim round and in Las Vegas at the final round to finish third in the standings.
-In addition to this, Wilson competed in four rounds of the 450SX class that didn't clash with the 250SX West series, filling in for the injured Chad Reed on his Discount Tire Racing/TwoTwo Motorsports Kawasaki.
+In addition to this, Wilson competed in four rounds of the 450SX class that did not clash with the 250SX West series, filling in for the injured Chad Reed on his Discount Tire Racing/TwoTwo Motorsports Kawasaki.
 Out of his four starts he finished in the top-ten three times, with a best of seventh at Daytona.
 In the second race at the opening round of the AMA Motocross Championship, Wilson crashed and suffered a gash in the back of his knee which ruled him out of the following three rounds.
 Upon his return, he scored four top-six overall finishes as his best results to finish tenth in the final standings.
 After this tough outdoor season, Wilson competed at the 2014 Motocross des Nations in the Open class, finishing second in his qualifying race before finishing third and fifth in the main races.
 These results helped the British team finish fourth again with the same amount of points as the third placed American team.
 Wilson finished as the second placed Open class rider at the event.